Preventing Osteoarthritis (OA) After a Sport or Activity Related Injury

 The SOAR program included:

-1. A 2-hour Knee Camp were participants attended a virtual group education session, one-on-one knee exam and one-on-one exercise therapy and physical activity goal setting guided by a physiotherapist.
+- A 2-hour Knee Camp where participants attended a virtual group education session, one-on-one knee exam and one-on-one exercise therapy and physical activity goal setting guided by a physiotherapist.

-The interviews revealed three key themes related to the role of social support for fostering exercise participation.
+The interviews revealed three key themes related to the role of social support in fostering exercise participation.
 Themes included:

 The interview findings suggest that tailored social support strategies can enhance exercise adherence and long-term management of knee health after injury and have implications for improving physiotherapist-patient interactions.